-We have received a four-year grant from the Swedish Research Council to replicate key experimental findings underpinning construal level theory (CLT).
-The project will run from the year 2020 until 2024 and will take a multi-lab approach.
-The project is placed at and led by researchers at the Department of Psychology, University of Gothenburg.
+We have received a four-year grant from the Swedish Research Council to replicate key findings underpinning construal level theory (CLT).
+The project takes a multi-lab approach and is placed at and led by researchers at the Department of Psychology, University of Gothenburg.

 Why replicate key findings from the CLT literature?

 CLT is a framework to explain when and why the mind represents events and objects in more concrete or abstract terms.
 It is a highly influential theory in social psychology (the review article by Trope & Liberman, 2010, has received over 3500 citations).
 However, despite a recent meta-analysis by Soderberg and colleagues (2015) reporting a medium sized effect in support of the theory’s central claim, a critical reading of this meta-analysis suggests that this estimate may be exaggerated.
 For instance, most studies have very small sample sizes (median N = 48) and there are signs of potential publication bias.
 The popularity of this theory—particularly its growing influence in applied research areas—requires accurate estimates of effect sizes, so that future research can be planned in a sound manner.
 The current multi-lab project will result in large sample sizes which will put us in a good position of calculating precise effect size estimates.
 Rather than replicating a single empirical finding, our aim is to subject CLT to multiple testing from different angles.
 As such, assuming the key findings replicate to some extent, will uncover important boundary conditions to the theory.

 What does construal level theory propose?